Coenonympha thyrsis, endemic-photo © K. Bormpoudaki

 Remarks

-The butterfly is widespread and common across Crete.
+The butterfly is widespread across Crete.

 Status*